Do the Digit Insurance

 9. Russian Twist

-This twisting exercise is perfect if you want to strengthen your hips and core.
-Start on the ground with your legs extended in front of you to execute the Russian Twist.
-After that, bend your knees and sit in a v-sit.
+This twisting exercise is perfect for strengthening your hips and core.
+Start on the ground with your legs extended before you to execute the Russian twist.
+Then, bend your knees and sit in a v-sit.
 Keep your legs shoulder-width apart at all times.

 Finally, rotate your body from side to side.
 Repeat a lot to condition your body.